Multinomial Logistic Regression

 Generalized Logit Model

 Instead of modeling the typical logit from binary or ordinal logistic regression, we will model the generalized logits.
 These generalized logits are built off target variables with \(m\) categories.
-The first logit will summarize the first category compared to the reference category.
-The second logit will summarize the second category compared to the reference.
+The first logit will summarize the probability of the first category compared to the probability of the reference category.
+The second logit will summarize the probability of the second category compared to the probability of the reference.
 This continues \(m-1\) times as the last logit compares the \(m-1\) category to the reference category.
 In essence, with a target variable with \(m\) categories, we are building \(m-1\) logistic regressions.
 However, unlike the ordinal logistic regression where we have different intercepts with the same slope parameters, in nominal logistic regression we have both different intercepts and different slope parameters for each model.

 The logits are also not traditional logits.
 Instead of the natural log of the odds, they are natural logs of relative risks - ratios of two probabilities that do not sum to 1.